 Are face masks still important in the fight against coronavirus (COVID-19)?

-Face masks are one of the most important ways we can help slow the spread of coronavirus (COVID-19) in the community.
+Face masks are one of the most important ways we can help slow the spread of COVID-19 in the community.
 The risk of transmission is highest where people are close to each other, and in enclosed spaces.

-That’s why it is important to wear a face mask in public indoor settings and when you can’t maintain 1.5 metres distance from others.
+That’s why face masks are mandatory in some settings, and recommended when at a private gathering and when you can’t maintain 1.5 metres distance from others.